Vietnam.vn - Nền tảng quảng bá Việt Nam

 This will be accompanied by a recovery in Vietnam's manufacturing output from zero growth in 2023 to 8-9% growth in 2024, compared to the long-term average growth of 12% of the industry before COVID," VinaCapital experts forecast.

 VinaCapital’s optimism about Vietnam’s GDP growth rebounding in 2024 is driven by manufacturing as US retailers’ inventories have begun to decline sharply after a year of sluggish purchasing power.
-It estimates inventories to increase by more than 20% year-on-year by the end of 2022.
+It estimates inventories to rise more than 20% year-on-year by the end of 2022.

 Will Vietnam soon host the Olympic Games?

-VinaCapital experts note to international investors: upgrading Vietnam-US relations for Vietnam may create the premise for Vietnam to host the Olympic Games in the future.
-Because hosting the Olympics has also been an important economic "launch event" for Japan, South Korea and China in the past.
+VinaCapital experts warn international investors that upgrading Vietnam-US relations for Vietnam could create the premise for Vietnam to host the Olympic Games in the future.
+Because hosting the Olympics was also an important economic "launch event" for Japan, South Korea and China in the past.

 This assessment was further reinforced when India recently announced its intention to submit a bid to host the Olympic Games in 2036.

-According to VinaCapital, this event will help Vietnam move closer to the US's "friend-shoring" orbit.
+According to VinaCapital, this event will help Vietnam move closer to the "friend-shoring" orbit of the US.

 Tuoitre.vn